-Before submitting an application for a title of docent, the candidate has to discuss the adequacy of published works and the field (title) with the head of the relevant department and a professor representing the field closest to the planned title.
-If the field of the title of docent is new (the Faculty has had no previous docents in the field in question) the application must be accompanied by a statement of the relevant department giving grounds for the establishment of such a docentship.
+Before submitting an application for a title of docent, the candidate has to discuss the adequacy of published works and the field (title) with the professor representing the field closest to the planned title.
+If the field of the title of docent is new (the Faculty has had no previous docents in the field in question) the application must be accompanied by a statement of the professor of the relevant discipline giving grounds for the establishment of such a docentship.

 N.B.
 The field of the title of docent should not be too narrow, and specifications in the title (Docent in X, especially Z) are not allowed.
 In most cases, the field of the title of docent complies with established boundaries between disciplines.
 Also, it is possible to combine two disciplines in the field of the docentship, if the applicant fulfils the requirements for such a docentship.
 (Decision of the chancellor 1672/07/2004)

-According to the Section 52 of the Regulations of the University of Helsinki, the Faculty Council can consider starting the process for appointment to a title of docent on the basis of the appointments relevance to the functions of the faculty, department or subject.
-The applicants must attach to their application a statement on the relevance of the appointment from the head of the relevant department.
-The head of department will write the statement after discussing the application with the responsible professor or other professor from the subject in question, well-acquainted with the field of the title.
-In its statement, the department must give grounds on it positive or negative stance towards the application.
+According to the Section 52 of the Regulations of the University of Helsinki, the Faculty Council can consider starting the process for appointment to a title of docent on the basis of the appointments relevance to the functions of the faculty or subject.

-It’s possible to apply for a title of docent even if the department’s statement on the application is negative.
-However, the docent committee can decide not to recommend the approval of the application to the Faculty Council, independent of the stance of the department, if it considers the application not relevant to the functions of the faculty, department or subject.
+The docent committee can decide not to recommend the approval of the application to the Faculty Council, independent of the stance of the discipline, if it considers the application not relevant to the functions of the faculty or subject.
 The final decision on starting the process will be made by the Faculty Council.

-Freely formulated applications should be addressed to the Faculty of Arts and sent to the Faculty Office:
+Written applications (no form available) should be addressed to the Faculty of Arts and sent to firstname.lastname@example.org by the closing date.
+Only electronic applications are accepted.
+Application documents must be clearly named (e.g., lastname_firstname_cv.pdf).

 Applications must clearly state the field of the docentship (the title) and give the applicant’s address and other contact details (home address, email address, phone number, Finnish identity number or date of birth) and motivation (why you apply the title of docent at the University of Helsinki).
 The names of the supervisors of the PhD thesis are also needed; supervisors cannot be named as assessors.
 If possible, the applications along with the attachment should be submitted in an electronic form.
 Name all the documents clearly (e.g. lastname_firstname_CV.pdf).